gowebly/gowebly/README.md

 ### 🍺 Homebrew-way to quick start

-GNU/Linux and Apple macOS users available way to install `gowebly` via [Homebrew][brew_url].
+GNU/Linux and Apple macOS users available way to install `gowebly` CLI via [Homebrew][brew_url].

 Tap a new formula: